-- > Arrangements for the admission of disabled pupils - > At St. Anne's all children are treated fairly and there is regular promotion of equality and diversity through initiatives such as inclusivity and neurodiversity weeks, implementation of SCORE Values and regular reviewing of SEND and Behaviour Policies so that this prevents disabled pupils from being treated less favourably than other pupils - > Timetables and session times and days are reviewed and personalised, as required, for all children to access full curriculum - > St. Anne's Accessibility Plan can be found on the website on the School and Statutory information tab (light blue) and under Policies Tab
+- > Arrangements for the admission of disabled pupils - > At St. Anne's all children are treated fairly and there is regular promotion of equality and diversity through initiatives such as inclusivity and neurodiversity weeks, implementation of SCORE Values and regular reviewing of Accessibility Plan, SEND, Equality and Attachment Aware Behaviour Policies so that this prevents disabled pupils from being treated less favourably than other pupils - > Timetables and session times and days are reviewed and personalised, as required, for all children to access full curriculum and be supported as required

+St. Anne's Equality Policy and Accessibility Plan can be found on the website on the School and Statutory information tab (light blue) and under Policies Tab

-5.13 Support for improving emotional and social development
+5.13 Support for Improving Emotional and Social Development